Scott Disick & Sofia Richie Are In No Rush To Get Married

 Scott Disick and Sofia Richie are being practical when it comes to planning their future together.

-According to Hollywood Life, Scott Disick and Sofia Richie are coming up on their 2-year dating anniversary.
+According to Hollywood Life, Scott Disick and Sofia Richie are coming up on their two-year dating anniversary.
 However, that doesn’t mean that they’re ready to walk down the aisle just yet.

-Despite the fact that Disick and Richie are often at the center of engagement rumors, the pair are not rushing into getting married or having a family together, especially since Sofia is so much younger that Scott, 15 years to be exact.
+Despite the fact that Disick and Richie are often at the center of engagement rumors, the pair are not rushing into getting married or having a family together, especially since Sofia is so much younger than Scott — 15 years to be exact.

-Sources tell the outlet that the couple are in a great place, but both agree that there should be no hurry to get married or have children of their own.
+Sources tell the outlet that the couple is in a great place, but both agree that there should be no hurry to get married or have children of their own.

-Scott, who already has three kids, Mason, Penelope, and Reign, with his former girlfriend Kourtney Kardashian, reportedly wants Sofia to enjoy life before becoming a wife and a mother.
+Scott, who already has three kids — Mason, Penelope, and Reign — with his former girlfriend Kourtney Kardashian, reportedly wants Sofia to enjoy life before becoming a wife and a mother.

 “Scott and Sofia are enjoying being in love and creating a strong, healthy, and awesome relationship.
 There’s no rush to reach the milestones of marriage and having kids,” an insider told the outlet.